KennyMcGeoch/LeetCodeExercises/README.md

 2966.
 Divide Array Into Arrays With Max Difference (Medium) 2971.
 Find Polygon With the Largest Perimeter (Medium) 3005.
 Count Elements With Maximum Frequency (Easy) 3075.
-Maximize Happiness of Selected Children
+Maximize Happiness of Selected Children (Medium) 3110.
+Score of a String (Easy)